-- (a) Must ensure minimum standards are maintained for AO qualifications, and periodic refresher training, and continuing professional development. - (b) Should support enterprise collaboration for AOs to exchange best practices and lessons learned. - (c) Must require selection of AOs and Authorizing Official Designated Representatives (AODRs) that are experienced, are eligible to obtain national security clearances as appropriate and have cybersecurity-relevant training or experience. - (d) Must require AOs receive initial training on the role and risk-management responsibilities of an AO and refresher training at a specified periodicity. - (6) Classified Information Systems. - (a) Must have processes for designating the appropriate information classification levels to classified NSS (if applicable) from Executive Order 13526 and Title 10 Code of Federal Regulations (CFR) Part 1045 (Confidential, Secret and Top Secret) and
+- (a) Must ensure minimum standards are maintained for AO qualifications, and periodic refresher training, and continuing professional development. - (b) Should support enterprise collaboration for AOs to exchange best practices and lessons learned. - (c) Must require selection of AOs and Authorizing Official Designated Representatives (AODRs) that are experienced, are eligible to obtain national security clearances as appropriate and have cybersecurity-relevant training or experience. - (d) Must require that AOs receive initial training on the role and risk-management responsibilities of an AO and refresher training at a specified periodicity.

+(6) Classified Information Systems.

-- determine potential impacts of Low, Moderate and High per CNSSI 1253. - (b) Must include requirements for protecting Restricted Data (RD), Formerly Restricted Data (FRD) and Transclassified Foreign Nuclear Information (TFNI) on NSS consistent with DOE O 471.6, Information Security, current version, and DOE O 452.8, Control of Nuclear Weapon Data, current version.
-When RD, FRD, or TFNI is provided to personnel from other Government Agencies, the CSPPs must ensure that such personnel follow the requirements contained in this Order. - (7) Contingency Planning.
-Must align contingency planning and continuity of operations (COOP) planning with DOE O 150.1A, Continuity Programs, current version, to ensure restoring IT services in accordance with Business Impact Analysis (BIA) of systems to include consideration of those providing or supporting Mission Essential Functions. - (8) Warning Banner.
+- (a) Must have processes for designating the appropriate information classification levels to classified NSS (if applicable) from Executive Order 13526 and Title 10 Code of Federal Regulations (CFR) Part 1045 (Confidential, Secret and Top Secret) and determine potential impacts of Low, Moderate and High per CNSSI 1253. - (b) Must include requirements for identifying and protecting Restricted Data (RD), Formerly Restricted Data (FRD) and Transclassified Foreign Nuclear Information (TFNI) on NSS consistent with DOE O 471.6, Information Security, current version;

+DOE O 475.2, Identifying Classified Information, current version; and DOE O 452.8, Control of Nuclear Weapon Data, current version.
+When RD, FRD, or TFNI is provided to personnel from other Government Agencies, the CSPPs must ensure that such personnel follow the requirements contained in this Order.

+- (7) Contingency Planning.
+Must align contingency planning and continuity of operations (COOP) planning with DOE O 150.1, Continuity Programs, current version, to ensure restoring IT services in accordance with Business Impact Analysis (BIA) of systems to include consideration of those providing or supporting Mission Essential Functions. - (8) Warning Banner.
 Must require DOE and NNSA NSS and Federal unclassified systems to display a system use notification (e.g., Warning Banner) at login and require users to electronically acknowledge the warning (such as clicking on "OK" or "I agree" button to proceed).
-The warning banner must cover the following in substance: - (a) That by using the account or the information system, or connecting any devices to the information system, the user acknowledges, understands and consents to certain identified actions: - (b) The user acknowledges, understands and consents to the fact that the user has no reasonable expectation of privacy regarding communications or data transiting or stored on the information system or devices connected to the information system; - (c) The user acknowledges, understands and consents to the fact that at any time and for any official purpose, the government may monitor, intercept, record, and search any communications or data transiting or stored on the information system or devices connected to the information system; - (d) The user acknowledges and understands and consents to the fact that any communications or data transiting or stored on the information system or devices connected to the information system may be used or disclosed for any official purpose, including to law enforcement or other government agencies, as deemed appropriate by DOE or as mandated by law.
+The warning banner must cover the following in substance: - (a) That by using the account or the information system, or connecting any devices to the information system, the user acknowledges, understands and consents to certain identified actions; - (b) A definition of information system that includes the computer, the DOE computer network, and all devices, such as storage media, connected to the computer; - (c) The user acknowledges, understands and consents to the fact that the user has no reasonable expectation of privacy regarding communications or data transiting or stored on the information system or devices connected to the information system; - (d) The user acknowledges, understands and consents to the fact that at any time and for any official purpose, the government will monitor and may intercept, record, and search any communications or data transiting or stored on the information system or devices connected to the information system; - (e) The user acknowledges and understands and consents to the fact that any communications or data transiting or stored on the information system or devices connected to the information system may be used or disclosed for any official purpose, including to law enforcement or other government agencies, as deemed appropriate by DOE, the Inspector General, or as mandated by law. - (f) The user acknowledges, understands and consents to the fact that unauthorized or improper use of Government information systems may result in limitations placed on the use of Government